 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS

 Tell us if you agree with our Top 10 list of the best murals in San Francisco!
-Feel free to leave your comment below.

 Final Thoughts

 Whether you’re visiting San Francisco for the first time or a local resident, make sure to carve out some time exploring the Mission District.
-The murals all over this diverse neighborhood are simply astonishing.

-Undoubtedly, the street art in this historic district is a must-see attraction.
-From murals that depict famous personalities, to street masterpieces depicting social commentary on current events, the Mission District has it all!
+From murals depicting famous personalities to street masterpieces depicting social commentary on current events, the Mission District has it all!

-Take your time walking around the area for hours admiring these paintings that are scattered on buildings, sidewalks, or walls throughout this invigorating part of San Francisco.
 I couldn’t imagine a better way to get your steps/cardio squared away other than being visually treated with stunning street art along the way.

 If you have half a day to spare in San Francisco and want to take a break from the usual tourist circuit, then I’d definitely consider adding the murals in the Mission District to your itinerary.
-I guarantee that you won’t be disappointed.

 EDITORIAL DISCLOSURE – Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 The content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.